 A Word of Warning: While you are free to work on the modules at your leisure, I strongly urge you to not wait until the last minute to submit a module activity.
 If anything causes you to submit any module activity after the deadline, regardless of reason, you will still be assessed a late penalty.
 Also, you are completely responsible for making sure that your work is submitted properly.
-PLEASE READ: NORMALLY, it would be assumed that you are completing your course work at home, in the United States, with a high speed internet connection and access to Canvas and Zoom.
-HOWEVER, I know that the current circumstances surrounding COVID-19 have given each of you unique challenges, and I don't want anything to keep you from succeeding in this class... a list of resources available to you is given in Appendix C of this syllabus.
-I also encourage you to reach out to me specifically regarding any particular challenges you may have during this course.
-Because this was originally scheduled as an online class, I assume that you are prepared for online learning.
+PLEASE READ: It is assumed that you are completing your course work at home, in the United States, with a high speed internet connection and access to Canvas and Zoom.
+I am not responsible if you run into any technical issues due to being elsewhere or not having access to the internet (it is an online class afterall)

-Getting off to a good start: Because it often takes a little time to get accustomed to online classes, nothing is due until the conclusion of the 2nd week of class (Friday, April 15th, 2022).
+Getting off to a good start: Because it often takes a little time to get accustomed to online classes, nothing is due until the conclusion of the 2nd week of class (Friday, April 21st, 2023).
 However, I still expect you to begin working on class material as soon as the quarter begins.
-For census purposes, I must drop anyone who hasn't logged on or completed any work by 11:59pm on Sunday, April 17th.
-I cannot not make exceptions to this policy (I've had students do absolutely nothing in the first two weeks of the course, get dropped, and then come to me begging to be let back in... unfortunately I'm not allowed to do that, so please make sure you do something prior to April 17th)!
+For census purposes, I must drop anyone who hasn't logged on or completed any work by 11:59pm on Sunday, April 23rd.
+I cannot not make exceptions to this policy (I've had students do absolutely nothing in the first two weeks of the course, get dropped, and then come to me begging to be let back in... unfortunately I'm not allowed to do that, so please make sure you do something prior to April 23rd)!